Bfgeshka/octopus/README.md

 layman -a octopus
 ```

-## own changes here:
+## notable things:
 ```
+asciiquarium
+rmlint
-tcsh ebuild is fixed and updated for latest release trying to keep pf-sources fresh actual git version for htop custom patchset for dwm-9999 steam-launcher without zenity-3 (where zenity-3 brings gtk3)
+fork of `lemonbar` with XFT support ebuilds for browser Palemoon actual git version for htop actual git version for fish custom patchset for dwm
 ```